 Traveling through Shenandoah County allows you to slow down and appreciate your surroundings.
-Exit bustling Interstate I-81 for U.S. Route 11, the Old Valley Pike.
-Traveling Route 11 is best way to enjoy views of our mountains, forests, farms, pastures and historic sites.
-Savor the charm of our towns with plenty of stops available for those looking for great local restaurants or places to stop and shop or browse antiques.
+Exit bustling Interstate I-81 for a scenic drive along U.S. Route 11, the Old Valley Pike.
+Traveling Route 11 is best way to enjoy picturesque views of our mountains, forests, farms, pastures and historic sites.
+Savor the charm of our small towns, with plenty of great local shops, restaurants and antique marts.

-For a true road trip, travel one of our many designated Virginia Byways.
-Routes 600, 675, 42, and 263 are some of the most beautiful routes in our county.
+For a truly memorable road trip, travel one of our many designated Virginia Byways.
+Routes 600, 675, 42, and 263 provide some of the most beautiful scenery in our county.

-Finally, no scenic trip to Shenandoah County is complete without a drive through Meems Bottom Covered Bridge.
-Located just off Route 11 between New Market and Mount Jackson on Wissler Road.
-This 204 foot single-span Burr arch truss bridge covers the North Fork of the Shenandoah River.
+Meems Bottom Bridge: No scenic trip to Shenandoah County is complete without a drive through Meems Bottom Covered Bridge, located just off Route 11 between New Market and Mount Jackson on Wissler Road.
+This 204 foot single-span Burr arch truss bridge sits astride the North Fork of the Shenandoah River.
 It is the longest covered bridge in Virginia and is listed in the National Register of Historic Places.